BattlesnakeOfficial/starter-snake-go/README.md

 Once you've made your Battlesnake behave and survive on its own, you can enter it into the [Global Battlesnake Arena](https://play.battlesnake.com/arena/global) to see how it performs against other Battlesnakes worldwide.

 Arenas will regularly create new games and rank Battlesnakes based on their results.
 They're a good way to get regular feedback on how well your Battlesnake is performing, and a fun way to track your progress as you develop your algorithm.

+## (Optional) Using a Cloud Provider

+As your Battlesnake gets more complex, it might make sense to move it to a dedicated hosting provider such as Heroku or AWS.
+We suggest choosing a platform you're familiar with, or one you'd be interested in learning more about.

+If you have questions or ideas, our developer community on [Slack](https://play.battlesnake.com/slack) and [Discord](https://play.battlesnake.com/discord) will be able to help out.